JacobJ97/UtilityApp/README.md

 ## Finer Details

 The application will have a settings page, allowing users to choose from allowing the application to gain weather reports based upon location services, or through an inputted city name.
 The weather report will have an icon and some text, the icon reflecting the type of weather there would be.
 For instance, a sun would represent a sunny day, and vice versa.

-## Possible Additions

-~~- Live notifications~~
-~~- Widgets available on lockscreen & home screen~~